BjoernPetersen/spotify_api/README.md

 be able to obtain new access tokens without user interaction.
 For that purpose, there's a simple `RefreshTokenStorage` interface that you'll need to implement.

-There is a `MemoryRefreshTokenStorage` implementation available, but that will essentially not persist updated refresh tokens, essentially discarding all refresh token updates.
+There is a `MemoryRefreshTokenStorage` implementation available, but that will not persist updated refresh tokens beyond the object's lifetime, essentially discarding all refresh token updates.

 ### Client credentials flow